Kamallakshmi/devTinder/Learning.md

 -- create a custom validation
 -- API level validation for PATCH request
--- DATA SANITIZATION - Add API validation for each field
+-- DATA SANITIZATION - Add API validation for each field -- Install validator
+-- Explore validator library function

+-- validate data in signup API(use helper function)
+-- Install bcrypt package
+-- Create PasswordHash using bcrypt.hash and save the encrypted password -- Create login API
+-- compare password and throw error if email or password in invalid